RestoreMonarchy/ServersList/README.md

 ## Requirements
 * PHP =< 5.0
 * Your must be registered on Unturned-Servers.net
+* Boostrap CDN for table styling NOT REQUIRED

 ## Options
 All of the options that unturned-servers.net API gives you.
 I post an example of my server infos (these higlighted on red are the options, the all info is getting updated within 5 minutes).